dmbarbour/glas/docs/GlasCLI.md

 * **--cache** - manage installed applications and resources, clean up
 * **--db** - query, browse, watch, or edit persistent data in the shared heap
 * **--rpc** - inspect RPC registries or issue RPC calls from command line
-* **--debug** - debug or manipulate running apps from the command line
+* **--dbg** - debug or manipulate running apps from the command line
-* **--trust** - tools to manage trust of scripts or app providers

-Heuristics to guide tooling: First, any function available via CLI tools must also be accessible within glas applications.
-This might involve introducing 'sys.refl.conf.\*' or similar methods.
-Even 'sys.refl.cli.help' and 'sys.refl.cli.version' may be included.
-Second, we should aim to keep glas executables small, assigning code bloat a significant weight.
+Heuristics to guide tooling: First, where feasible, every function available via built-in CLI tools should be accessible through applications.
+This might involve introducing 'sys.refl.conf.\*', 'sys.refl.cache.\*', and similar methods.
+Even 'sys.refl.cli.help' and 'sys.refl.cli.version' can be included.
+Second, we should ultimately aim to keep the glas executable small, assigning code bloat a significant weight.

 ## Implementation Roadmap